NHDES senior leadership consists of the commissioner, assistant commissioner, chief financial officer and three division directors.

 Mike has over 30 years of experience with NHDES, including hazardous waste (RCRA) compliance and enforcement, emergency response/incident management, and waste site cleanup and redevelopment.
 He served as NHDES’ brownfields program manager from 2000-2007, and has served as director of the Waste Management Division since 2007.
 As director, Mike is responsible for solid and hazardous waste management, petroleum tanks compliance, hazardous materials/emergency response, state and federal waste site cleanup, NHDES’ emerging contaminant remediation program, and administration of the Drinking Water and Groundwater Trust Fund.
 He holds a B.S. in Chemistry from the State University of New York at Syracuse, and an M.S. in Civil Engineering from the University of New Hampshire.

-Susan Carlson, Chief Financial Officer
+Susan Carlson, Chief Operations Officer